 The crash of 2007 was more than a bank panic.
 Thirty years of excessive borrowing had reached a point where something was certain to topple it.
 Alan Greenspan deplored "irrational exuberance" in 1996, but only in 2007 did everybody try to get out the door at the same time.
 The crash announced the switch to deleveraging, it did not cause it.

 The Right Angle Club was recently edified at lunch about wind-power generated electricity, by Craig Poff of Iberdrola Renewables, the largest producer of renewable-source electricity in the world.
 Iberdrola is a Spanish firm, headquartered in Bilboa where they have Basques, near where the Spanish Armada once started its ill-fated journey to battle Sir Francis Drake.
 Furthermore, it's near where there are caves with wall paintings several thousand years old.
 Craig is pure American, however, with a background in real estate sales.
-That isn't as remote a connection as it may sound, because it takes several years and a lot of salesmanship to assemble the leases necessary to create a windmill farm.
+That isn't as remote a connection as it may sound, because it takes several years and a lot of salesmanships to assemble the leases necessary to create a windmill farm.

-We've all seen photographs of these silvery towers, with what look like aluminum propellers glinting in the sun.
+We've all seen photographs of these silvery towers, with what looks like aluminum propellers glinting in the sun.
 They are actually made out of fiberglass in much the same way boats are made, and quite often both are made in the Trenton region.
 So to speak, two hollow clamshells are held together with masking tape to form a propeller blade.
 Eventually, it revolves slowly, slowly in the wind, starting around 15 miles per hour, and getting turned off when the wind gets so fast it's dangerous.
 The blades modify their pitch at different speeds, and the entire contraption rotates to meet the wind.
 Sometimes one windmill will "steal" the wind from its neighbor, so the middle ones get turned down or turned off.
 There are local "met masts" to measure the wind and its direction and respond with appropriate directions via computers.
-There are also regional computer centers, and finally electric power distribution is controlled by computers in Bilboa.
+There are also regional computer centers, and finally, electric power distribution is controlled by computers in Bilbao.
 Electricity can't be stored very well, so sometimes a perfectly good wind must be ignored when electricity isn't needed.
-Scientists are working on big batteries, and also on storing energy by pumping water uphill into storage reservoirs, or compressing air into caves.
+Scientists are working on big batteries, and also on storing energy by pumping water uphill into storage reservoirs or compressing air into caves.
 Storing wasted electricity is a major issue, and high hopes are held out for innovation in batteries.